 - 3. The 'BESL' model - 3.1.
 When compiling the Project Brief for updating the Norfolk SFRAs and assessing the status of the flood risk models which the consultant would need to use to produce the SFRAs, it became obvious that there was an issue with a model that covered a large area of Norfolk, centred mainly on the Broads. - 3.2.
 The model in question is the 'Broads BESL model'.
 BESL stands for Broadland Environment Services Limited.
 This organisation was commissioned by the Environment Agency to deliver the Broadland Flood Alleviation Project which is a 20-year programme of flood defence improvement and maintenance works in the Norfolk and Suffolk Broads1. - 3.3.
-At the time of writing, the model is not owned by the Environment Agency, but it will be transferred in due course.
-The model however requires further work to enable it to inform an SFRA. - 3.4.
+The model is now owned by the Environment Agency and work is being undertaken to update it to inform the SFRA. - 3.4.
 The area that is covered by the BESL model is shown in red on the following map.
-It can be seen that a large area of the Broads is covered by this model and therefore was not assessed as part of the current SFRA updates (both the Norfolk SFRAs and the Waveney SFRA).
+It can be seen that a large area of the Broads is covered by this model and therefore was not assessed as part of the current SFRA updates (both the Norfolk SFRAs and the SFRA for the former Waveney area, now East Suffolk).